danielfaust/bt-scale/README.md

 <u>Live measurements</u>

 You should generally avoid using live measurement, because it is far more efficient to just stand on the scale and let the scale store the measurement in its internal storage, and the next time the script runs it will download all the measurements.
 The scale needs to be manually woken up so that the script can connect to it, I think that this is a problem with `gatttool`, which this script makes use of.
-Something related to active vs passive discovery, `gatttool` performs a passive discovery, while Android defaults to active.
 If you step on the scale and do a measurement, without this script, then the scale stays awake for about 15 seconds, which is a good time to start this script.

-Live measurements do no harm, but are problematic.
+Live measurements do no harm, but can be problematic.
 If you want to perform a live measurement, then you need to define the `alias`  on which this measurement will be made.
 This alias then **must** be in the *users.py* file in the USER_MAPPING and the corresponding `uid` in the USERS list.
 There are safeguards built into the script if an alias cannot be resolved to a USERS list entry.
 It then simply does not start a live measurement, but only behave as if it were `None`